TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Dec 2022 which can be downloaded from https://divvy-tripdata.s3.amazonaws.com/index.html.

-I will be using SQL to explore, organize, clean, and analyze the dataset.

 **DATA ORGANIZATION**

 I will be using SQL to explore, combine, organize, clean, clean, and analyze the dataset.